-Key buildings include the Market House and Ledbury Park (both listed Grade I buildings by Historic England), the Barrett Browning Institute (Grade II listed) the recently restored Master's House (Grade II listed), St Katherine's Hall and Almshouses, the Old Grammar School Heritage Centre (Grade II listed), St Michael and All Angels Parish Church (Grade I listed) plus the Feathers and the Talbot Hotels (both Grade II listed).
-The being former coaching latter inns accommodated the travellers of that time, maintaining the town's reputation for friendly hospitality.

-Much of the retail accommodation in the centre of town is of this era and recognised as historically important or special by listings of Grade 2 or Grade 2.
+Key buildings include the Market House and Ledbury Park (both listed Grade I buildings by Historic England), the Barrett Browning Institute (Grade II listed) the recently restored Master's House (Grade II\ listed), St Katherine's Hall and Almshouses, the Old Grammar School Heritage Centre (Grade II\ listed), St Michael and All Angels Parish Church (Grade I listed) plus the Feathers and the Talbot Hotels (both Grade II\ listed).
+The former latter being coaching inns that accommodated the travellers of that time, maintaining the town's reputation for friendly hospitality.
+Much of the retail accommodation in the centre of town is of this era and recognised as historically important or special by listings of Grade 2 or Grade 2\.
 The town centre is a Conservation Area.
 The Civic Society runs a small museum and presents lectures by visiting speakers, as well as its work on conservation and the environment.